buckbaskin/buckbaskin.github.io/content/hiker-plays-firewatch2.md

 - I like being able to be a little sarcastic and witty with my voice lines

-- Getting punched was freaky and very very uncomfortable
+- Getting punched was freaky and disconcerting

 - Also, the cairn is a nice touch